Act 2: Hyper Boxer

 As the entire Spiral Zone action figure line was a balance between model kit and toy, one should take about two hours of build time out to assemble the armor parts and fitting them to the figure.
 I suggest purchasing a good set of sprue cutters from a local hobby shop for getting a good clean cut of the parts off the sprue.

-Two of the most rememorable features most collectors remember about HB are the leg armor shields and shoulder armor.
+Two of the most memorable features most collectors remember about HB are the leg armor shields and shoulder armor.
 The leg armor humorously reminds collectors of armored leg warmers.
-On the whole, with the black kneepad protectors, the leg armor looks good with the over all concept of the figure.
-Remember to double check if the two black kneepads are included with the set as they are most always missing when I see them up for auction.
+On the whole, with the black kneepad protectors, the leg armor looks good with the overall concept of the figure.
+Remember to double check if the two black kneepads are included with the set as they are almost always missing when I see them up for auction.
 The large football pads style shoulder armor also builds up the look of the figure, the best feature being the left armor pad has two rubber hoses that attach to the backpack for nice integrated armor and backpack look.